How to Prep for the Cyber Job Interview

 Research the Employer

 Search the Internet to learn about the organization for which you’re interviewing.
 What products and/or services does it offer?
 What is its organizational structure and key personnel?
 It’s also important to research key industry challenges the company faces, as well as its competitors.
-The purpose is to be able to relate aspects of your cybersecurity experience with the organization’s needs during an interview.
+The purpose is to be able to relate aspects of you’re cybersecurity experience with the organization’s needs during an interview.

 If you have the interviewer’s name and title, search LinkedIn and the company website for background information.
 When employers interview for cybersecurity leadership positions, they usually bring a team of stakeholders to the table.
 Ask ahead of time who will be attending so you can learn about their roles and responsibilities around cybersecurity.
 Also, find out whether you attended the same schools or worked for the same companies in the past.

 You may also want to know whether the organization is financially healthy, and how employees feel about working there.
 If it’s a publicly traded company, its financial statements or annual report should be available on the company’s website.
 Check Glassdoor or a similar site for reviews by current and former employees, or reach out to cyber professionals on LinkedIn who have worked for the company to get their insights on company culture and values.